THE MOLECULAR MOTORS AND BIONANO GROUP AT THE DEPARTMENT OF CHEMISTRY AND BIOMEDICAL SCIENCES

 We heartily invite researchers from academia and industry who are interested in contributing to the field of network based biocomputation.
 There are many opportunities to join this ambitious research field: You can participate in one of our workshops, submit your ideas to one of our open-innovation Bio4Comp awards (to be announced), start a scientific collaboration or even become an associated partner.
 Click the button below to get in touch with us.

-COOPERATION WITH ARTISTS: VERTIGO-project
+COOPERATION WITH ARTIST: VERTIGO-project

 This project has received funding from the European Union’s